Floorp-Projects/Floorp/docs/bug-mgmt/guides/priority.rst

 Priority definitions
 ====================

-To triage Firefox and Gecko bugs, we are using the following definitions across all components:
+We use these definitions across all components:

 +----------------------------------------+-----------------------------+
 | Priority                               | Description                 |